Yas Island: The du World Music Festival

 The du World Music Festival has been organized annually by du Live! and their partners since 2011.
 The first du World Music Festival took place at the Burj Khalifa Steps in Downtown Dubai and The Walk in JBR between 26 February and 25 March 2011, with performances by artists from around the world such as Tamer Hosny, Mona Amarcha, Janet Kapuya, Mashrou' Leila, Amit Chatterjee Alliance, Sponge Cola, Wust el Balad.

 The second du World Music Festival took place also at the DownTown Burj Khalifa Steps, took place on 7–16 March 2012.
 Free and ticketed events included performances by Gabrielle, The Gipsy Kings, Amr Diab, Rahat Fateh Ali Khan, Stanley Clarke, Salif Keita, Sarah Geronimo, George Benson.

 The third du World Music Festival took place between 22 March 2013 and 6 April 2013, and included Andrea Bocelli, Natalie Cole, Guns N' Roses, Kadim Al Sahir, Amr Diab, Eraserheads, Sonu Nigam, Train, Frank Gambale, Papon among others.
 This edition included performances at the du Arena in Abu Dhabi, the Dubai Media City Amphitheatre in Dubai, and in Ras Al Khaimah.

 Ultimate Fighting Championship

 Yas Island has hosted a number of Ultimate Fighting Championship events including UFC 112: Invincible in 2010, UFC Fight Night: Nogueira vs. Nelson in 2014, UFC 242: Khabib vs. Poirier in 2019.
 Amidst the COVID-19 pandemic, the UFC has used Yas Island as part of a bubble branded as "Fight Island" for selected events since UFC 251: Usman vs. Masvidal in July 2020, which hosts UFC events involving fighters impacted by U.S. COVID-19 travel restrictions.
 This has included numbered UFC pay-per-views, and televised UFC Fight Night cards.
 These events were primarily held behind closed doors at the du Forum until January 2021, when the UFC began hosting events with a limited number of spectators at the new Etihad Arena.

+Sphere

+In October 2024, Sphere Entertainment confirmed that it would build the Abu Dhabi Sphere location on Yas Island which would be similar to their property in Las Vegas.
+In July 2025, Sphere Entertainment finalized a deal with the Abu Dhabi Department of Culture and Tourism to develop the venue in Abu Dhabi.
+In May 2026, the Abu Dhabi Sphere received a $1.7 billion investment with the project set to complete in 2029.